PositiveSumData/NationalOralHealthDataPortal/Data/ADA_HPI_Oral_Health_and_Well-Being/README.md

 ## Converted Data Structure

-The original 13-tab Excel file was converted into a 6-tab Excel file, **ADA_HPI_Oral_Health_and_Well-Being.xlsx**, with one tab for each topic except for 'dental care utiliation: what people say and what people do.'
+The original 13-tab Excel file was converted into a 6-tab Excel file, **ADA_HPI_Oral_Health_and_Well-Being.xlsx**, with one tab for each topic except for 'dental care utilization: what people say and what people do.'
 This topic was the only one not to contain state breakouts, so it was excluded for now.

 ## Issues & decisions